 Celiac Disease versus Gluten Sensitivity

 Celiac Disease (CD) is a genetic disorder of the immune system affecting the lining of the small intestine.
 When individuals with CD consume gluten (the protein portion of grains like wheat, barley, and rye), the body responds by attacking the villi (small finger-like projections) of the small intestine.
 The villi are responsible for nutrient absorption.
-Damage to these structures leads to poor nutrient absorption, and in turn, a variety of health issues.
+Damage to these structures leads to poor nutrient absorption.
+In turn, this leads to a variety of health issues.

 There are over 300 symptoms associated with CD.
-Some of the more common symptoms are gastrointestinal upset (diarrhea, constipation, bloating, gas), fatigue, headache, joint pain, depression, inability to concentrate, irritability, mouth sores, tingling or numbness in extremities, and skin rash or irritation.
-Of course, it’s really not uncommon for some people with CD to have no outward symptoms at all.
-The lack of outward symptoms of CD is sometimes referred to as “silent celiac”.
+Some of the more common symptoms are gastrointestinal upset (diarrhea, constipation, bloating, gas).
+Others are fatigue, headache, joint pain, depression, inability to concentrate, irritability, mouth sores, tingling or numbness in extremities, and skin rash or irritation.
+It is common for some individuals with CD to have no outward symptoms at all.
+The lack of outward symptoms with CD is referred to as “silent celiac”.

 All of those symptoms – or lack of them – make CD difficult to diagnose.
 When symptoms are present, there may be a great deal of similarity between CD and other health issues.
 Common misdiagnoses are: Irritable Bowel Disorder (including Crohn’s Disease and Ulcerative Colitis), chronic fatigue syndrome, fibromyalgia and depression.

 In his book, Gluten Freedom, published in April 2014, Alessio Fasano, MD, founder and director of the Center for Celiac Research at Massachusetts General Hospital, writes about the new diagnostic guidelines for CD.
 Fasano is quick to point out that there is no single diagnostic, but instead, a collective of criteria that include:

 - symptom evaluation (Signs & Symptoms of CD)